vcflib/vcflib/doc/vcfwave.md

 -->

+Current command line options:

 ```

 >>> head("vcfwave -h",26)
 >
 usage: vcfwave [options] [file]
 >
-Realign reference and alternate alleles with WFA, parsing out the primitive alleles
+Realign reference and alternate alleles with WFA, parsing out the
-into multiple VCF records.
-New records have IDs that reference the source record ID.
+'primitive' alleles into multiple VCF records.
+New records have IDs that
+reference the source record ID.
+Genotypes/samples are handled
-Genotypes are handled.
-Deletions generate haploid/missing genotypes at overlapping sites.
+correctly.
+Deletions generate haploid/missing genotypes at overlapping
+sites.
 >
 options:
     -p, --wf-params PARAMS  use the given BiWFA params (default: 0,19,39,3,81,1)